The school bell has rung, class is now in session.

 WHAT HAPPENED NEXT?

 Instead of recognizing that he was out of his position/jurisdiction/authority, he became angry.
 As King, he thought the Priest were out of line to correct him, but boy he was wrong.
 Immediately, leprosy broke out on his forehead before everyone.
-He and the Priest rushed him out because the lord had struck him.
+The Priest rushed him out because the Lord had struck him.
 King Uzziah was a leper until the day of his death.
 His son was appointed over his house.

 Despite the issue of what King Uzziah had done, he did not become a leper until he displayed rebellious anger toward the Priests.

 If King Uzziah would have focused on his own role and function, he would not have been interested in being out of position.

 King Uzziah would not listen to the warning of the Priests, but was made to listen in the end, when he ended up having to run out of the temple.

 Overall he was a good and strong King, but had a tragic ending because of disobedience and a lack of respect for people’s positions.